Run/Debug Configuration: Spring DM Server (Remote)

 Host: The configuration should be selected in which the value in the Folder field is

 X:\(the Upload/download project files section on the Connection tab of the Deployment dialog).

-Use this tab to specify which artifacts and/or external resources should be deployed onto the server.
-(An external resource means a deployable Web component such as a
+Use this tab to specify which artifacts or external resources should be deployed onto the server.
+An external resource means a deployable Web component such as a

-To add items to the deployment list (shown under Deploy at the server startup), use .
-To edit the settings for an artifact or external resource, select the corresponding item in the list and use the controls in the right-hand part of the tab.
-For more information, see the table below.
+To add items to the deployment list (shown under Deploy at the server startup), click the Add button ().
+To edit the settings for an artifact or external resource, select the corresponding item in the list and use the controls below.

 The read-only fields in this column list the log files to show.
 The list can contain:

 Select this check box to have the previous content of the selected log skipped.